 Tips for Optimizing Schedule Adherence in the Contact Center

 So, what's a call center manager to do?
 Read on for our top tips for optimizing schedule adherence in the call center.

 1. Monitor specific key performance indicators

 In order to effectively track schedule adherence, it’s important to monitor specific key performance indicators.
-Call center KPIs such as average time on hold, average time spent on a call and idle time will allow you to see the full scope of the calls taking place in your call center.
+Call center KPIs such as average time on hold, average time spent on a call and idle time will allow you to see the full scope of the calls taking place in your contact center.
 You’ll be able to track the active time of each of your agents and see how that’s impacting each customer that calls your call center.